cqpancoast/solaria/src/README.md

 For ease of reference, most of these examples show pre-existing games reimplemented in terms of the framework.

-**_Zork_**: The classic text adventure game [*Zork*](https://en.wikipedia.org/wiki/Zork) (an inspiration for this framework) could be implemented in terms of a read session.
+**_Zork_**: The classic text adventure game [*Zork*](https://en.wikipedia.org/wiki/Zork), an inspiration for this framework, could be implemented in terms of a read session.
 * **I/O**: The input source would be the keyboard, from which text would be read into the read session.
-The output would be the program's response text.
+The output would be the program's response text, which would be somehow written to the screen.
 * **Enclosing program, or lack thereof**: As this implementation of *Zork* returns text directly, there wouldn't need to be an enclosing program - the read session could simply output text to a command line.
-However, for extra bells and whistles, all input and output could be routed through an enclosing program to accomplish non-narrative functionality as saving the game or adjusting display preferences like text size.
+However, for extra bells and whistles, all input and output could be routed through an enclosing program to accomplish non-narrative functionality like saving the game or adjusting display preferences like text size.

 **_Skyrim_**: Or insert-your-favorite-open-world-adventure-game-here.
 This is a more complicated example than the basic *Zork*, as this shows how a read session can be embedded into a larger storytelling program.
 * **I/O**: The inputs to the read session would be some representation of any action that the reader (player) performs in the game world that could influence the course of a narrative.
 Say that the reader picked up a golden carrot that can grant sight to the blind, I don't know.
 The read session might receive that inventory update, check with its internal model of the story, and then output something to the larger Skyrim program telling it to make some quest available somewhere.
 I don't know; I'm tired.